-International policies such as China's 2018 ban on imports of certain types of solid waste and contamination limits (aka "National Sword"), ceased the flow of many materials which had been historically exported, leaving recyclers and program coordinators with a domestic glut of materials for which there are not adequate end markets.
-Additional international policies in South and Southeast Asian countries have developed since the enactment of China's National Sword involving bans, quotas, and contamination limits, particularly around paper and plastics.
-An amendment to the Basel Convention means that International shipments of most plastic scrap will be allowed only with the prior written consent of the importing country and any transit countries.
-As international policies continue to develop, markets for impacted commodities will fluctuate.
-Over the last six months the markets have been fairly volatile with a trend to move upwards.
-To augment the changing commodity values, many MRFs now have moved to charge a nominal tipping fee.
-Additionally, there is a growing investment in recycling processing infrastructure by the private sector in the region.
+International policies such as China's 2018 ban on imports of certain types of solid waste and contamination limits (aka "National Sword"), significantly reduced the flow of many materials which had been historically exported to China, leaving recyclers and program coordinators with a domestic glut of materials for which there were not adequate end markets.
+Additional international policies in South and Southeast Asian countries have been developed since the enactment of China's National Sword involving bans, quotas, and contamination limits, particularly around paper and plastics.
+An amendment to the Basel Convention means that international shipments of most plastic scrap will be allowed only with the prior written consent of the importing country and any transit countries.
+As international policies continue to develop, markets for impacted commodities have fluctuated locally.